Integer Frames: Frame Theory

+where the columns of $T^*$ represent the coefficients of the frame vectors with respect to $\{e_i\}_{i=1}^M$.
+Due to this relationship between a frame and its matrix representation, we will not distinguish between a frame and its matrix and instead use the term \emph{frame} interchangeably.

+Also, since the columns of the synthesis matrix represent the frame vectors, then the square sum of each column represents the square norm of the frame vectors.
+Hence a frame is equal norm if all of the columns square sum to the same constant.

 This paper will be concerned with the construction of integer frames and will be approached by finding a matrix representation for the synthesis operator, which has all integer entries.
-The following well-known theorem gives necessary and sufficient conditions for an $M \times N$ matrix to be the matrix representation for the synthesis operator of a frame.
+Note that for any rank $M$, an $M \times N$ matrix with all integer entries represents an $N$-element integer frame in $\mathcal{H}_M$, where the frame vectors are the columns of this matrix with respect to an orthonormal basis for $\mathcal{H}_M$.

+However, for an arbitrary rank $M$, an $M \times N$ integer matrix, in general, does not have enough ``nice" properties to prove to be useful in applications.
+In applications, integer frames have the potential to speed up computation time and because of this, the frame operator and the eigenvalues of the frame operator should be readily available.
+The following theorem addresses this issue and defines the added properties needed when constructing ``application ready" integer frames.